arishboteco/boteco-website/README.md

 these images automatically, so simply add or remove files and they will appear in their respective galleries.

+## Custom Fonts

+Place your own font files in `assets/fonts/` using the filenames `boteco-font.woff2` or `boteco-font.woff`.
+The stylesheet will try to load these files first.
+If the directory is empty the site falls back to the Fraunces typeface served from Google Fonts.

 ## License

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.